-This question will reveal how good is the candidate at communication with colleagues.
+This question will reveal how good is the candidate at communicating with colleagues.
 While communication is important in co-located teams, it is critically important in remote teams.
-The reason is that in co-located environments people communicate naturally, e.g. have a small talk near a water cooler, while in a remote setting it should be done deliberately.
+The reason is that in co-located environments people communicate naturally, e.g. have small talk near a water cooler, while in a remote setting it should be done deliberately.

 Therefore, it is good to know that the candidate does not hush up any conflicts – and it’s quite easy to do when you’re far away from each other – but knows how to efficiently get out of a conflict situation.

 Do you use any special techniques or life hacks to stay focused when working remotely?

 When working from home, it is very easy to get distracted, especially when you have a big family.
 In the office too, but in the office, you have a certain level of “live” supervision and thus cannot afford distractions that are too long.
 However, no one can see what you’re actually doing at home, and, as spying on remote workers is not allowed, some employees can abuse this “invisibility.”

 Asking a question about the techniques that the candidate uses to stay focused will help you figure out how serious they are about their work.
 It will also show you whether they treat their home office as seriously as they would do with a “real” office.